(See also Overview of Vasculitis.)

 Imaging of the aorta and its branches should be done at the time of diagnosis and then periodically after, even in the absence of suggestive symptoms or signs (see Table: Imaging Tests Used in Takayasu Arteritis).

-Treatment should be started as soon as giant cell arteritis is suspected, even if biopsy is going to be delayed for several days.
+Treatment should be started as soon as giant cell arteritis is suspected.
+Even if biopsy is going to be delayed for up to 2 weeks, the pathology should still be evident.

 Corticosteroids are the cornerstone of treatment.
 Corticosteroids rapidly reduce symptoms and prevent vision loss in most patients.
 The optimal initial dose, tapering schedule, and total length of treatment are debated.
-For most patients, an initial dose of prednisone 40 to 60 mg po once/day (or equivalent) for 4 wk, followed by gradual tapering, is effective.
+For most patients, an initial dose of prednisone 40 to 60 mg orally once a day (or equivalent) for 4 weeks, followed by gradual tapering, is effective.

-If patients have visual disturbances, an initial dose of IV methylprednisolone 500 to 1000 mg once/day for 3 to 5 days can be tried in an attempt to help prevent further decline in vision, particularly in the contralateral eye.
+If patients have visual disturbances, an initial dose of IV methylprednisolone 500 to 1000 mg once a day for 3 to 5 days can be tried in an attempt to help prevent further decline in vision, particularly in the contralateral eye.
 Saving vision probably depends more on how rapidly corticosteroids are started than their dose.
 Optic nerve infarction, once started, cannot be reversed regardless of corticosteroid dose.

-If symptoms lessen, prednisone can be tapered gradually from doses of up to 60 mg/day based on the patient’s response, usually as follows: by 5 to 10 mg/day every week to 40 mg/day, by 2 to 5 mg/day every week to 10 to 20 mg/day, then by 1 mg/day every month thereafter until the drug is stopped.
+If symptoms lessen, prednisone can be tapered gradually from doses of up to 60 mg/day based on the patient’s response, usually as follows: by 5 to 10 mg/day every week to 40 mg/day, by 2 to 5 mg/day every week to 10 to 20 mg/day, then further tapering until the drug is stopped.
 ESR alone should not be used to evaluate patient response (and disease activity).
-For example, in elderly patients, other factors, such as monoclonal gammopathies, can elevate ESR.
+For example, in older patients, other factors, such as monoclonal gammopathies, can elevate ESR.
 Clinical symptoms must also be used.
 C-reactive protein can sometimes be more useful than ESR.

-In a systematic review, evidence for biologic agents has been shown to be weak.
-In a randomized controlled trial, the anti-TNF drug infliximab had no benefit and potential harms were recognized.
+In a randomized controlled trial, the anti-tumor necrosis factor drug infliximab had no benefit and potential harms were recognized.

-Low-dose aspirin (81 to 100 mg po once/day) may help prevent ischemic events and should be prescribed for all patients unless contraindicated.
+Low-dose aspirin (81 to 100 mg orally once a day) may help prevent ischemic events and should be prescribed for all patients unless contraindicated.

-Giant cell arteritis is a common large artery vasculitis affecting the aorta and its branches in the head and neck.
+Giant cell arteritis is a common large artery vasculitis affecting the aorta and its primary branches.

 Many patients have polymyalgia rheumatica.